Ralli Brothers: Founding of the Ralli Brothers' partnership

 John started trading in oriental silk and Russian grain in exchange for British textiles, and fetched his brothers over to help, incorporating as Ralli Brothers in London.
 His brother Eustratios ran the textile export operations from Manchester; Toumazis sourced raw materials and grain from Odessa and Constantinople; Pandia financed it from the Baltic Exchange in London; and Augustus oversaw the Mediterranean operations from Marseille.

 Their move away from Greece followed the Chios massacre in 1822 and subsequent Greek diaspora, and saw their traditional home markets closed.

 They were quick to seize new opportunities created by wars, political events, and the opening of new markets, such as corn, cotton, silk, opium and fruit, rapidly establishing major trading operations across the Mediterranean, Russia, reaching out as far as St Petersburg, Taganrog, Tabriz, Alexandria, Smyrna, and Syria.

 Although they employed more than 40,000 people at one time, control rested in the hands of the extended family.
 When Pandia married in 1831, it was to Marietta Scaramanga (1810–60), another merchant from Chios, whose family had significant trading operations in Russia.

-From 1851 Ralli Brothers started operations in India with offices in Calcutta and Bombay The business specialised in jute, shellac, sesame, turmeric, ginger, rice, saltpetre, and borax, and employed 4,000 clerks and 15,000 warehousemen and dockers.
+From 1851, the Ralli Brothers started operations in India, with offices in Calcutta and Bombay.
+The business specialised in jute, shellac, sesame, turmeric, ginger, rice, saltpetre, and borax, and employed 4,000 clerks and 15,000 warehousemen and dockers.

 Their American operations were run from New York City and New Orleans, in association with their cousin Alexander Vlasto.
 They accurately gauged the grain opportunities that arose from the Crimean War, and were early traders in grain futures.